-As your blog grows, so does your ability to act as an influencer, and brands will take notice of this.
-Sometimes PR for brands will reach out to successful bloggers directly to work on specific paid posts or campaigns.
-But you can also reach out to specific brands you think may work well with your blog (and therefore your own brand).
-Brands love influencers at the moment, and by finding a good fit for you, you open your blog up to tons of paid opportunities.
+As your audience grows, so does your ability to act as an influencer, and brands will take notice of this.
+Sometimes PR for brands will reach out to successful websites directly to work on specific paid posts or campaigns.
+But you can also reach out to specific brands you think may work well with your content (and therefore your own brand).
+Brands love influencers at the moment, and by finding a good fit for you, you open your website up to tons of paid opportunities.

 However, it’s important never to give the impression of selling out and accepting any paid offer available to you.
 Make sure you retain your integrity and avoid the impression of money-grabbing.
 This can end up costing you in terms of your readership – which you must remember is the reason you’re getting these money-making opportunities!

 Another way to make money through branded content is by creating contests and giveaways in association with a sponsoring brand.
 This is a great way to work advertising into your blog, as it’s less likely to annoy an audience if they have an opportunity to win free stuff.
 Again, though, make sure it makes sense within the context of your content.

 If you really enjoy the writing side of content publishing, you could consider monetizing that particular skill.
 There are many ways to find freelance blogging jobs online, and people will pay for high-quality writing on a range of topics.
 Job boards such as Indeed are a great way to start searching out these writing gigs, which can end up generating a fairly decent income.

 Another means of making money through your website is by selling services.
 This can be done through online courses, events, consulting, and workshops.
 You could even consider putting together and hosting a larger event with tickets.